sanjeevai/ML-Capstone/report.md

 ### Refinement

-Our benchmark model was linear regressor.
-For this model, `r2_score` for graduation rate was 0.44 and for retention rate was 0.25.
+Our benchmark model was decision tree regressor.
+For this model, `r2_score` for graduation rate was 0.38 and for retention rate was 0.21.

 The final model which we chose was Light GBM.
 Initial r2 scores for this model were 0.51 for graduation rates and 0.12 for retention rates.
 We applied hyperparameter tuning by using `num_iteration=gbm.best_iteration_` for the model.
 Here `gbm` is our regressor model.